2008 financial crisis: IndyMac

 IndyMac announced the closure of both its retail lending and wholesale divisions, halted new loan submissions, and cut 3,800 jobs.

 On July 11, 2008, citing liquidity concerns, the FDIC put IndyMac Bank into conservatorship.
 A bridge bank, IndyMac Federal Bank, FSB, was established to assume control of IndyMac Bank's assets, its secured liabilities, and its insured deposit accounts.
 The FDIC announced plans to open IndyMac Federal Bank, FSB on July 14, 2008.
-Until then, depositors would have access their insured deposits through ATMs, their existing checks, and their existing debit cards.
+Until then, depositors would have access to their insured deposits through ATMs, their existing checks, and their existing debit cards.
 Telephone and Internet account access was restored when the bank reopened.
 The FDIC guarantees the funds of all insured accounts up to US$100,000, and declared a special advance dividend to the roughly 10,000 depositors with funds in excess of the insured amount, guaranteeing 50% of any amounts in excess of $100,000.
 Yet, even with the pending sale of Indymac to IMB Management Holdings, an estimated 10,000 uninsured depositors of Indymac are still at a loss of over $270 million.

 With $32 billion in assets, IndyMac Bank was one of the largest bank failures in American history.

 IndyMac Bancorp filed for Chapter 7 bankruptcy on July 31, 2008.

 Initially the companies affected were those directly involved in home construction and mortgage lending such as Northern Rock and Countrywide Financial, as they could no longer obtain financing through the credit markets.
 Over 100 mortgage lenders went bankrupt during 2007 and 2008.
 Concerns that investment bank Bear Stearns would collapse in March 2008 resulted in its fire-sale to JP Morgan Chase.
 The financial institution crisis hit its peak in September and October 2008.
 Several major institutions either failed, were acquired under duress, or were subject to government takeover.
 These included Lehman Brothers, Merrill Lynch, Fannie Mae, Freddie Mac, Washington Mutual, Wachovia, Citigroup, and AIG.
 On October 6, 2008, three weeks after Lehman Brothers filed the largest bankruptcy in U.S. history, Lehman's former CEO Richard S. Fuld Jr. found himself before Representative Henry A. Waxman, the California Democrat who chaired the House Committee on Oversight and Government Reform.
 Fuld said he was a victim of the collapse, blaming a "crisis of confidence" in the markets for dooming his firm.